 Use the provided GameShark code before the Love-de-Lic logo at the beginning vanishes.

-Using the code 80111610 003C brings you to an unused cutscene for a scenario originally planned towards the ending.
-In this scene the dragon, which is normally only mentioned but never seen in any parts of the games besides FakeMoon, is shown to be evolving from the player, and many characters appear bruised up or injured in some way.
-The rain also gets heavier as this scene continues.
+An unused cutscene for a scenario originally planned towards the ending.
+In this scene the dragon, which is normally only mentioned but never seen in any parts of the games besides FakeMoon, is shown to be evolving from the player, and many characters appear bruised or injured in some way.
+The rain also gets heavier as the scene continues.